brandur/sorg/content/drafts/rust-web.md

-We lose compile-time SQL checking with this approach, but we gain direct access to the raw power of SQL's semantics, and great syntax highlighting in your favorite editor (as it detects the `.sql` extension and highlights appropriately).
+We lose compile-time SQL checking with this approach, but we gain direct access to the raw power of SQL's semantics, and great syntax highlighting in your favorite editor.

-## An adequate model for concurrency (#concurreny-model)
+## A fast (but not the fastest) concurrency model (#concurreny-model)

-`actix-web` is powered by [`tokio`][tokio], Rust's fast event loop library [1].
-When starting an HTTP server, it spawns a number of workers (by default the number is equal to the number of logical cores on the server), each in their own thread, and each with their own `tokio` reactor.
+`actix-web` is powered by [`tokio`][tokio], a fast event loop library that's the cornerstone of Rust's concurrency story [1].
+When starting an HTTP server, `actix-web` spawns a number of workers equal to the number of logical cores on the server, each in their own thread, and each with their own `tokio` reactor.

 HTTP handlers can be written in a variety of ways.
-For example, we might write one that returns some content
+We might write one that returns content synchronously:
-synchronously:

 ``` rust
 fn index(req: HttpRequest) -> Bytes {